thecsw/memeinvestor_bot/README.md

 # 2 Overview

-The bot is implemented as a set of loosely-connected microservices written in Python and deployed with Docker.
+The bot is implemented as a set of loosely-connected microservices written in Go and deployed with Docker.
 Each component handles a single job, such as:

   - Monitoring /r/MemeEconomy for new meme submissions